abkis/erdos-2026-volatility-models/README.md

 - Contains jupyter notebooks with explorations of use of the models
 - Contains files for elastic net and random forest model implementation
 - main.py can be run to test model and produces graphs of results

+  ## Conclusion

+- **Path Dependent** is the best overall model.
+- **ML Model** Competitive but shows some inconsistencies
+- **HAR-GK and GARCH** performs reasonably on stable assets but degrades sharply on high-volatility tickers, making it the weakest of the dynamic models overall.
+- **Black-Scholes** ranks last on MSE due to its constant-volatility assumption, yet remains competitive under QLIKE — serving as a reliable pricing floor rather than a forecasting tool.